multiversx/mx-docs/docs/developers/sc-calls-format.md

 ## Introduction

-Besides regular move-balance transactions (address A sends the amount X to address B, while optionally including a note in the `data` field), Elrond transactions can trigger a Smart Contract call, or a [built-in function call](/developers/built-in-functions).
+Besides regular move-balance transactions (address A sends the amount X to address B, while optionally including a note in the `data` field), MultiversX transactions can trigger a Smart Contract call, or a [built-in function call](/developers/built-in-functions).

 This can happen in the following situations:
 - the receiver of the transaction is a Smart Contract Address and the data field begins with a valid function of the contract.
 - the data field of the transaction begins with a valid built-in function name.

-Calls to Smart Contracts functions (or built-in functions) on Elrond have the following format:
+Calls to Smart Contracts functions (or built-in functions) on MultiversX have the following format:

 ```
 ScCallTransaction {